axtk/axtk.github.io/x/ssd.md

 ~

-While the self-similar design is a metapattern, a pattern of patterns, coupled with a set of specific conventions, it becomes a solid basis for a scalable and maintainable web application.
+While the self-similar design is a metapattern, a pattern of patterns, when coupled with a set of specific conventions, it becomes a solid basis for a scalable and maintainable web application.